fauzanhilmi/report-generator/README.md

 5. **RabbitMQ** – Manages the event queue for processing reports.

 Advantages of this architecture:
-- **Permanent Storage** - Storing data on disk ensures that reports persist across restarts and failures.
+- **Persistent Storage** - Storing data on disk ensures that reports persist across restarts and failures.
 - **Scalability** – API, worker, and cron jobs run in separate containers, making it easy to scale independently.
 - **Fault Tolerance** – If one component (e.g., API or worker) crashes, others continue working.
 Also, RabbitMQ ensures messages aren’t lost in case of worker failure with durable queue.
 - **Containerized Deployment** – Docker Compose simplifies running and managing all services in a reproducible environment.